hitmorecode/order-summary-component/README.md

 - Flexbox

+### What I learned

+I was struggling placing the background svg image on the page.
+The solution was very simple, change background-size from cover to contain.
+I took me awhile because I've never used background-size: contain, didn't even knew it existed.

 ### Useful resources

 - [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me getting started with flexbox.
 I'd recommend it to anyone still learning this concept.
 - [Colt Steele - Flexbox tutorial](https://www.youtube.com/watch?v=qZv-rNx0jEA) - This video helped me understand flexbox.
 If you are struggling with flexbox like I did, I recommend this video.
+- [codeSTACKr - Learn CSS Grid in 20 Minutes](https://www.youtube.com/watch?v=0-DY8J_skZ0) - This is a great video tutorial on how CSS grid works and how to use it.

+-[Wes Bos - CSS Grid Course](https://www.youtube.com/watch?v=T-slCsOrLcc) - This is a series of CSS grid tutorials.
+It's devided in 25 parts.
+For those who really want to learn CSS grid, I recommend these series.

 ## Author